6 Projects for Learning about Simple Machines

 Simple machines are tools with few or no moving parts that make work easier.
 There are six types of simple machines: lever, inclined plane, wedge, screw, wheel and axle, and pulley.

-I love starting out a lesson on simple machines of brainstorming in a class with all of the examples of different simple machines they can think of.
+I love starting a lesson on simple machines of brainstorming in a class with all of the examples of simple machines they can think of.
 We’re surrounded by simple machines!
 And imagine if we didn’t have them?
 It’s easy to see how they make work easier.

-Now let’s get into simple machines!
+Now, let’s get into simple machines!

 What is work?